logo

 Use soft gentle strokes and make it enjoyable for the kitten.
 Longhair cats require a daily combing to avoid matting of the fur.

-well his claws are sharp, therefore, I wrap him in a towel to help avoid those claws, I do usually clip his claws anyway at the same time.
+well claws can be like razor blades if not trimmed, therefore, I wrap the older cats in a towel to help avoid those claws, I do usually clip them at the same time.

 Brushing your cat's fur on a regular basis will help keep their coat shiny and healthy, and will also give the owner and the pet some bonding time together.